MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

 > [!NOTE]
-> The goal of this exercise is to show what's possible with natural language to SQL functionality and how to get started using it.
-It's important to discuss if this type of AI is appropriate for your organization before proceeding with any implementation.
+> The goal of this exercise is to show what's possible with natural language to SQL functionality and demonstrate how to get started using it.
+As mentioned earlier, it's important to discuss if this type of AI is appropriate for your organization before proceeding with any implementation.
 It's also **imperative to plan for proper prompt rules and database security measures** to prevent unauthorized access and protect sensitive data.
-This is not a comprehensive tutorial on how to implement natural language to SQL functionality, but rather a starting point to help you understand how it works and how to get started.

 1. Now that you've seen the natural language to SQL feature in action, let's examine how it is implemented.